-Although tooth decay and gum disease are the most common oral issues, other conditions can also affect your mouth, including herpes simplex virus, oral cancer, black hairy tongue, and candidiasis or thrush.
+Although tooth decay and gum disease are the most common oral issues, other conditions can also affect your mouth, including the herpes simplex virus, oral cancer, black hairy tongue, and candidiasis, or thrush.

 Northern Virginia Oral, Maxillofacial & Implant Surgery might also recommend oral pathology if you have a family history of oral cancer or another type of oral disease.

-If your Northern Virginia Oral, Maxillofacial & Implant Surgery provider detects an unusual growth or other oral health problem, they conduct an oral biopsy.
+If your oral surgeon detects an unusual growth or other oral health problem, they will take an oral biopsy.

 During an oral biopsy, your provider administers a local anesthetic to numb your tooth roots, tongue, and gum tissue.
 Next, they carefully remove a portion of the affected tissue and send it to a laboratory for further review and evaluation.

-After the operation, your provider also provides you with a list of careful recovery instructions.
+After the operation, your provider will also give you a list of careful recovery instructions.
 This might include a round of prescription antibiotics and adjustments to your diet.
-They might also ask you to try and quit smoking or using chewing tobacco if applicable.
+They might also ask you to try and quit smoking or chewing tobacco if applicable.

 The cost of oral pathology varies and depends on the type of biopsy you receive.
 However, most insurers cover at least part of the cost.
-If you have questions about your policy, contact your insurance provider prior to scheduling an appointment at Northern Virginia Oral, Maxillofacial & Implant Surgery.
+If you have questions about your policy, contact your insurance provider before scheduling an appointment at Northern Virginia Oral, Maxillofacial & Implant Surgery.